Photo: Cristian Fatu

 Space in the workshop is limited.
 If you are interested, please contact Fan Tao at Fan.Tao@Daddario.com as soon as possible to reserve a space.

-Below are three topics for hands-on exploration this year.
-Please let us know which interests you most, or if you have a project of your own you would like to pursue.
+Below are four projects we are considering for the upcoming session.
+Please let us know which interest you most, or if you have a project of your own you would like to pursue.

 We now have well-developed methods for measuring violin and viola sound radiation using an Impact Hammer Rig.
-This summer, cello-makers Chris Dungey and Jeffrey Robinson will lead a group in developing a rig for measuring cellos.
+Last year a group led by Evan Davis, Chris Dungey, and Colin Gough began developing a rig for measuring cellos.
+The work continues this summer.

-This year’s faculty include include George Bissinger, Joseph Curtin, Evan Davis, Claudia Fritz, Colin Gough, George Stoppani, and Fan Tao.
-Resident violinists to be announced.
+This year’s faculty include George Bissinger, Joseph Curtin, Evan Davis, Claudia Fritz, Colin Gough, George Stoppani, and Fan Tao.

 George Bissinger, is Emeritus Professor of Physics at East Carolina University and as Director of the Acoustics Laboratory, developed the most comprehensive violin measurement system ever put together.
 Based on impact hammer excitation, it uses a scanning laser vibrometer for modal analysis, and an array of microphones for radiation measurements.
 His VIOCADEAS project is a comprehensive vibrational and acoustical characterization of a set of quality-rated violins, including two Strads and a Guarneri del Gesu.
 Bissinger was the research director for the Strad 3D Project.

 Joseph Curtin, co-director of the Workshop, is a violinmaker, writer, and researcher whose interests range from traditional violins to experimental instruments using alternative materials and architectures.
 Curtin has collaborated with many researchers, including Gabriel Weinreich, Claudia Fritz, and Charles Besnainou.
-He lectures frequently on violin acoustics, is a regular contributor to The Strad, and wrote (with co-author Thomas Rossing) the chapter on violin acoustics in the recently published textbook from Springer, “The Science of Musical Instruments.
+He lectures frequently on violin acoustics, is a regular contributor to The Strad, and wrote (with co-author Thomas Rossing) the chapter on violin acoustics in the textbook published by Springer, “The Science of Musical Instruments.”
 In 2005 Curtin was awarded a MacArthur Fellowship.

-Evan Davis is a Technical Fellow at the Boeing Commercial Aircraft Company, where he leads their structural acoustics research group.
+Evan Davis was a Technical Fellow at the Boeing Commercial Aircraft Company, where he led their structural acoustics research group.
 Davis is a recognized expert in the field of Statistical Energy Analysis, a method for modeling and analyzing complex structural acoustic responses in the mid-to-high audio frequency range.
 His early fascination with guitars led to the construction of several instruments, and to a PhD in guitar acoustics from the University of Washington.
-He joined the Catgut Acoustical Society in 1976, and recently joined the Editorial Board of the VSA Journal and Proceedings.
+He joined the Catgut Acoustical Society in 1976, and is on the Editorial Board of the VSA Journal: Proceedings.
 Davis has worked with some of world’s leading guitar builders on ‘out of the box’ projects.
 He performs with several bands as a jazz drummer and a gypsy jazz guitarist.

 Claudia Fritz is a CNRS-researcher in Paris, and a member of the Lutherie-Acoustics-Music team at the University Pierre & Marie Curie.
 Following her post-doctoral work at the University of Cambridge (UK), she has been investigating the correlations between player and listener perceptions and measured acoustical properties.
 Her recent work with double-blind studies involving new and old violins has gained widespread international attention.

 Colin Gough is an Emeritus Professor of Physics at the University of Birmingham, England, where he headed the UK’s largest interdisciplinary research group on superconductivity.
 An avid amateur violinist, Gough led the University’s Hayward String Quartet and many other local chamber and orchestral groups.
 He has enjoyed a long-term interest in violin acoustics, and in the factors determining sound quality.
 In addition to teaching Musical Acoustics, he has published major research articles on vibrating strings, the wolf note, and vibrato, from both the scientific and the player/listener’s points of view.
 In 2001, Gough received the annual Science Writing Award for Professionals in Acoustics for an article about violin acoustics.
-He wrote the Musical Acoustics section of a major Handbook on Acoustics published by Springer, and is currently writing a book on violin acoustics.
+He wrote the Musical Acoustics section of a major Handbook on Acoustics published by Springer, and has recently published several important papers describing and explaining the vibrations and sounds of the violin and related instruments.

 Where: Oberlin, Ohio, a college town about 30 miles from Cleveland, and a half-hour drive from the Cleveland International Airport.
 Shuttle service is available to and from the airport.
 Workshop activities (lectures, projects, sleeping) take place in the air-conditioned Kahn Residence Hall.